myna/myna-html/README.md

 ### Changing the style of an element

-Sometimes you may want to vary the CSS styles on your page in addition to or instead of your content.
+You may want to vary the CSS styles on your page in addition to or instead of your content.
 You can do this as follows:

  1. Add the element to your page: